 Vivian has held many exhibitions across Germany and Europe and as far as in the United States with her message resonating with art lovers who admire her work as a vessel, directing the attention of society to the plight of those without many speaking for them.

-A multiple-awarded artist, Vivian recently added another feather to her already loaded hat.
-On 7 July she was conferred with an ‘Honorary Doctorate Award’ by the Academy of Universal Global Peace at a colourful ceremony held at the University of Westminster, London, UK.
+A multiple-awarded artist, Vivian was conferred with an ‘Honorary Doctorate Award’ on 7 July 2017 by the Academy of Universal Global Peace at a colourful ceremony held at the University of Westminster, London, UK.